sherwinski/depsort/README.md

 ## How it works

-devsort analyzes your TypeScript/JavaScript project to:
+depsort analyzes your TypeScript/JavaScript project to:

 1. Parse your `package.json` dependencies
 2. Scan all source files for imports